jdu003/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to JD's github blog"
+title: "Welcome to my github blog"
 ---

 I'm glad you are here.
-I plan to talk about learning github pages
+I plan to talk about ...